Research Projects

 Student's roles

-1) Explore new approaches to optimize traditional plunge freezing.
+1) Explore new approach to optimize traditional plunge freezing.

-2) Evaluate different methods by using Cryo-ET and other EM techniques.
+2) Evaluate different methods by using Cryo-ET and other EM technique.

 Supervisor